 - 1. Student must submit a written request and provide documentation for the reason he/she is presenting as justification for a back-out. - 2.
-Approval by program director and the appropriate school dean is required. - 3.
-If the student received financial aid and has been approved for back-out, part or all of the financial aid received must be returned to Park University.
+Approval by program director and the appropriate school dean is required.
+International nonimmigrant students on F-1 and J-1 visas whose back-out would result in a drop below a full course of study (6 credit hours) must receive authorization to drop below a full course load from a Designated School Official (DSO) in the office of International Student Admissions and Services PRIOR to being backed-out of the class.
+Failure to receive a DSO's prior authorization to drop below a full course load violates lawful visa status and may result in the Termination of the student's SEVIS Record. - 3.
+If the student received financial aid and has been approved for back-out, all of the financial aid received must be returned to Park University.